Two-Jay/42mf_generator/README.md

 Don't forget the Stdheader in your Makefile. it is mandatory according to Norm rules!

 DO NOT USE this tool for C-piscine 09 - 01.
-I am, as the developer of this program, not responsible for any penalty for using Makefile which made by this makefile generator in la picsine.
+I am, as the developer of this program, not responsible for any penalty for using Makefile which made by this makefile generator for a subject of 42.

 Credits